eniac/Flightplan/testing/experiment_notes/ufw_test.md

 Inorder for the forwarding rule to work, in /etc/ufw/sysctl.conf, uncomment ipv4.forwarding=1

 Let the default forward policy be DROP.
+Set this in /etc/default/ufw by setting DEFAULT_FORWARD_POLICY="DROP"

 Add a rule to /etc/ufw/before.rules which basically ACCEPTS packets on --dport=11230 for forwarding.
+See before_fwd_rules in testing/ufw/execution for reference.

 To measure latency let this be the last rule that matches the input packets.